 Congratulations!
 This is an exciting time and we look forward to meeting you when you arrive in New Zealand.
 We’ve put together a list of things to organise before you arrive, to help you get ready for AIC.

-We highly recommend attending orientation, which takes place the week before Block 1 class begins.
+We highly recommend attending orientation, which takes place the week before classes begins.
 Here, you’ll learn everything you need to know as a new student and how to adjust to your new life in Auckland.
 Here's what happens during orientation week: